 8. Help You Maintain Your Weight

 Since they are high in fiber and liquid content, berries give you a sense of fullness.
-Further, they are low in calories to add to the ketogenic diet or low-carb diet.
+Further, they are low in calories to add to the ketogenic or low-carb diet.
 For example, 1 cup of blackberries has only 65 calories, as per the United States Department of Agriculture.

 Also Read – Papaya Enzymes for Weight Loss: Benefits, Intake, and Potential Risks